Hackinator07/thebirdiebriefing.github.io/src/data/articles/portland-classic-round-1-2025.md

 ---
 id: "portland-classic-round-1-2025"
 slug: "portland-classic-round-1-2025"
 title: "Round 1 at The 2025 Standard Portland Classic: France's Bold Start, Brooke's Birdie Streak, and Wichanee's Early Eagle"
 author: "George Hack"
 authorId: "george-hack"
 date: "2025-08-14"
 category: "Tournament Recap"
-featured: true
 excerpt: "Columbia Edgewater opened cool and calm on day one, with barely a hint of wind – perfect conditions for what felt like a spring-loaded leaderboard."
 image:
   src: "/optimized/adela-cernousek.webp"